aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part6-mlops.md

 3. Give the new project a name, e.g. `fraud-detection`
 4. In the menu to the left, click on **Builds** and then **New pipeline** ![newproject](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/azure-devops-new-pipeline.PNG)
 5. In the list, select **GitHub** ![starter](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/azure-devops-select-git.PNG)
-6. In the list of repositories, select the new repository you just forked
+6. You may be asked to enter your Github account for authentication
-7. You may be asked to enter your Github account for authentication
+7. In the list of repositories, select the new repository you just forked
 8. Click on **Approve and Install** to install Azure Pipelines in the forked repository
 9. Select **Starter pipeline** ![starter](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/azure-devops-configure.PNG)
-10. Let's make some changes to the default YAML file. </br>
+10. Let's make some changes to the default YML file. </br>

 10.1.
 Change the VM image to
 ```
 pool:
   vmImage: 'windows-latest'
 ```
 10.2.
-Add a variables section </br>
+Add a variables section (after the vmImage) </br>
 ```
 variables:
   buildConfiguration: 'Release'